 The White Oaks Green Team works closely with Niagara Sustainability Initiative (NSI), a not-for-profit organization based in the Niagara Region with a focus on advancing environmental and economic performance through the greening of local businesses and municipalities.
-The team is committed to being a leader in green innovation while supporting resort wide environmental initiatives.
+The team is committed to being a leader in green innovation while supporting resort wide environmental initiatives and has helped earn a Four Green Key Global rating.
 Here is a snapshot of what we’re currently up to...

 2.65 tons of paper were saved last year through participation in the Shred-It certificate program.

 Through the Clean the World program, we recycle unused toiletry items and plastics, diverting hotel waste from landfills.
 Last year our efforts contributed to thousands of bars of soap being distributed to those in need across the globe.

 LED lighting has been installed in over 50% of our building, with more lights being switched over every week.